philbowles/h4plugins/docs/h4stor.md

 ---
 # What does it do?

-Provides a mechanism for storing named / value pairs which are persisted across reboots (via SPIFFS) and automatically available on next boot.
+Provides a mechanism for storing name / value pairs which are persisted across reboots (via SPIFFS) and are automatically available on next boot.

 All saved values will be lost on factory reset.